andersonbcdefg/rewardmodeling/README.md

 # reward-modeling
 Train reward models for reinforcement learning from human feedback (RLHF).
+I use a pretrained long-context BERT model from MosaicML, and fine-tune it on pairwise preference data from a variety of sources.
+The resulting reward model can be used downstream to tune language models with RLHF.